Leaf Mold - Use Fall Leaves to Improve Garden Soil

 Mulching With Leaf Mold - When adding leaf mold to the garden, do not crowd plants.
 Spread a 2" - 3" layer on the garden, avoiding plant crowns and stems.

-Do not use leaves from diseased or insect ridden trees
+Avoid leaves from diseased or insect infested trees.